 The most common infections causing vaginal discharge are chlamydia, gonorrhoea and trichomonas.
 See the separate leaflet called Sexually Transmitted Infections (STI, STD) for more details.

 Other rare causes of vaginal discharge

-Sometimes polyps on the neck of the womb (cervix) can cause a discharge.
+Sometimes polyps on the neck of the womb (cervix) can cause a vaginal discharge.
 A polyp is a small fleshy lump.
 They can usually be seen when your doctor or nurse examines you.
 They are easily removed (this may need to be done in hospital) and are very rarely cancerous.

-Some cancers such as cancer of the womb and cancer of the cervix can also cause a discharge.
+Some cancers such as cancer of the womb and cervical cancer can also cause a vaginal discharge.
 There are usually other symptoms and it would be very unusual to have discharge as the main symptom of these cancers.

 Some skin conditions such as dermatitis and lichen planus can also cause a vaginal discharge.
 They also have other symptoms with them.
 The most common is itch.
 Your doctor may examine you to reassure you about these rarer causes.

-What should I do if I have a vaginal discharge?
+What should I do if I have vaginal discharge?

 You should see a doctor if you are experiencing abnormal vaginal discharge, or vaginal discharge you have had for some time changes.
 Here are the features that suggest you need medical advice:

-- A change in the colour of the discharge - for example, yellow, green grey, pink or blood-stained.
+- A change in the colour of the vaginal discharge - for example, yellow, green grey, pink or blood-stained.

 - A funny odour like fish or rotten meat.

-- Other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.
+- Other symptoms such as soreness, itching or burning around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.

-The doctor may ask how long you have had the discharge and whether you have noticed any of the changes listed above.
-Because a vaginal discharge may be a symptom of an STI, they may ask about contraception and if you use condoms.
+The doctor may ask how long you have had the vaginal discharge and whether you have noticed any of the changes listed above.
+Because a vaginal discharge may be a symptom of an STI, they may ask about birth control and if you use condoms.
 Condom use can protect against STIs.